tasos-py/Search-Engines-Scraper/README.md

  - Collects dark web links with Torch.
  - Easy to add new search engines.
 You can add a new engine by creating a new class in `search_engines/engines/` and add it to the  `search_engines_dict` dictionary in `search_engines/engines/__init__.py`.
 The new class should subclass `SearchEngine`, and override the following methods: `_selectors`, `_first_page`, `_next_page`.
  - Python2 - Python3 compatible.
+ - Now also supports getting URLs from Image Searches for images.
+Still experimental!

 ## Requirements